sumurthy/Js-Spec-Gen/markdown/rangebordercollection.md

-# RangeBorderCollection Object (JavaScript API for Excel)
+# RangeBorderCollection Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents the border objects that make up range border.